 In addition, the police must prove the following ‘mental elements’:

-- That the property must be taken without you having an claim of right made in good faith (without the honest belief that you had a legal right to take the property); and
+- That the property must be taken without you having an claim of right made in good faith (without the honest belief that you had a legal right to take the property)

-Please note however that section 118 of the Crimes Act 1900 (NSW) excludes a defence of taking the property with the intention of later returning it.
+However, please note that section 118 of the Crimes Act 1900 (NSW) excludes a defence of taking the property with the intention of later returning it.

 An example of where these elements would be satisfied is when someone has been found ‘shoplifting’.
 If someone takes a chocolate bar from a supermarket without paying for it, that chocolate bar belongs to the supermarket, it has been taken and carried away by the shoplifter and there has been no consent by the supermarket (which is implied by the nature of the business of a supermarket).

 In addition, there could generally be no suggestion, unless there was some additional evidence, that the shoplifter did not intend to permanently deprive the supermarket of the chocolate bar, that the shoplifter honestly believed they had a legal right to take the chocolate bar or that the taking of the chocolate bar was not dishonest.